• Skip to main content

 • Walking for Weight Loss

-While these articles are all available online for free (you’re welcome!), they are a long read at 90+ pages.
+While these articles are available online for free, they are a long read at 90+ pages.

-If you prefer, you can purchase the Hashi Mashi Plan PDF for only $10.
+If you prefer, you can purchase the Hashi Mashi Diet Plan for $10.

-This way, you can refer to or read this ebook anytime you want without ads, in print, or on a device.
+This way, you can refer to or read this 3-month weight loss plan anytime you want without ads, in print, or on a device.

-Plus, included in this 98-page PDF, you also get these helpful and exclusive features:
+Plus, included in this 98-page PDF, you also get these exclusive features:

 • Food/Grocery list printables,